Remains Of Lindsey Baum, 10-Year-Old Who Vanished In 2009, Have Been Located

 — Fox News (@FoxNews) May 10, 2018

 According to the Kittitas County sheriff’s office, the girls’ remains were located by hunters in a very steep area that is heavily timbered with deep ravines and huge cliffs.
-Officials have spent the weekend searching the area for any evidence they could link to the death of the missing ten-year-old.
+Officials have spent the weekend searching the area for any evidence they could link to the death of the missing 10-year-old.